 Speaking of reference materials, you can always create your own by taking photos of objects, landscapes, and even people that you would like to illustrate.
 You don’t need a state of the art camera for this.
 Portability is probably more important; just something to quickly capture an image or scene.
 In fact, the camera on your phone is probably ideal for this purpose because it is easily accessible and always with you.

 This book illustration tool will open up a world of possibilities for your drawings.
 In addition to being able to make multiple prints and copies of your artwork, you can use software such as Adobe Illustrator or Adobe Photoshop to clean up and edit your hand-drawn illustrations.

 You’ll also be able to convert your work into the proper format for other mediums.
 For example, if you wanted to print a drawing onto a t-shirt, you could do so via digitization.
-Digitizing your work in this way also allows you to turn our collections into a beautiful book.
+Digitizing your work in this way also allows you to turn your collections into a beautiful book.

 Tool 8: iPad or tablet

 If you prefer working in the digital realm, you could technically create beautiful illustrations without any of the above if you have a smart tablet, such as an iPad, and the right illustration software.

 While they can be quite pricey, tablets are very powerful drawing and illustration tools.
 They are portable, and many apps allow you to access a limitless variety of pen and brush styles, textures, and colors.